values.yaml, and configure SUNK for several common directory service providers.

 ldap_default_authtokparameter.
 This is not a user password.

-In the example above, the name of the Secret is bind-user-sssd-config.
+In this example, the name of the Secret is bind-user-sssd-config.

-We also added a secret key with the ldap-password.conf parameter and inserted the SSSD configuration snippet within.
+The example also adds a secret key with the ldap-password.conf parameter and inserts the SSSD configuration snippet within.

 Reference the Secret in values.yaml

-Next, you’ll need to update Slurm’s values.yaml file to reference the Secret you just created.
+Next, update Slurm’s values.yaml file to reference the Secret you just created.

 Add the name of your Secret to the existingSecret field.